tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 neighbors are NRP incapable in order to apply the appropriate bypass or tunnel treatment described above.
 The following mechanisms MAY be used for this purpose:

-IGP-based capability advertisement:
-: NRP-capable nodes MAY advertise their NRP capability via extensions to routing protocols such as IS-IS or OSPF.
-A node that does not advertise NRP capability is considered NRP incapable by its neighbors.
-Since NRP capability is a relatively static property of a node, such advertisements are infrequent and have minimal impact on routing protocol convergence.
-Note that while routing protocols MAY be extended to advertise NRP capability, the advertisement of dynamic NRP state (e.g., per-NRP resource reservations or available bandwidth) via routing protocols SHOULD be avoided, as frequent updates to NRP state may negatively impact routing protocol performance and convergence.

 Controller-based discovery:
 : In controller-based deployments, NRP node capabilities MAY be